 Nigel has worked across both commercial and not for profit sectors in senior management roles delivering business growth and operational services.
 This includes a wide range of experience in developing and implementing strategic plans for multi-national businesses as well as UK charities, management of international operations, leading projects for IT, HR, property developments and programmes for Customer Services and ISO90001 accreditation.
 He is a Fellow of the Institute of Leadership & Management (FInstLM) and is PRINCE2 qualified.

-Katherine is Director of Professionalism at the College and oversees the Clinical Effectiveness, Professional Standards and Workforce Planning Departments.
+Katherine is Director of Professional Practice at the College and oversees the Clinical Effectiveness, Professional Standards and Workforce Planning Departments.

 Katherine joined the College in 2021 from the Health and Care Professions Council (HCPC) where she led the organisation’s work on Standards, Policy and guidance development, Performance, Equality diversity and inclusion and Insights and intelligence.
 Prior to working at the HCPC, Katherine worked in Fitness to Practise Policy at the General Medical Council (GMC) and in grant funding at Cancer Research UK.